Summer Undergraduate Research Fellowship (SURF)

 Eligibility for SURF

-Applicants must be enrolled in an undergraduate science degree program and have completed their sophomore year.
+Applicants must be enrolled in an undergraduate science degree program and have completed their freshman year.
 Applicants must also be U.S. citizens or possess an F1 visa.

 Criteria used in selection of fellowship recipients include:

 - Relevant experience

 - Letters of recommendation from faculty who can assess the applicant’s potential for advanced training and success in biological research